yenda/re-natal/README.md

 start React Native packager manually with command `react-native start`.
 This was reported in [#3](https://github.com/drapanjanas/re-natal/issues/3)

+See this [tutorial](https://gadfly361.github.io/gadfly-blog/2016-11-13-clean-install-of-ubuntu-to-re-natal.html) on how to set up and run re-natal on a clean install of Ubuntu.

 See also [Linux and Windows support](https://facebook.github.io/react-native/docs/linux-windows-support.html) in React Native docs.